benjmndx/benjmndx.github.io/index.md

 ### *L&D pros, do you know how Gen Z wants to learn?*
 > **Inforgraphic**: <a href="https://learning.linkedin.com/content/dam/me/learning/en-us/pdfs/LinkedIn-L&D-Gen-Z-Infographic-Learner-Engagement-Playbook.pdf" target="_blank">https://learning.linkedin.com/content/dam/me/learning/en-us/pdfs/LinkedIn-L&D-Gen-Z-Infographic-Learner-Engagement-Playbook.pdf</a><br>
 > <br>
+>  LinkedIn Learning asked 2,000 Gen Z workers what they want from a learning program.
+Then, they asked 400 L&D professionals what they thought Gen Z really wants.
+As you might imagine, they were not perfectly aligned.
+> <details>
+>  <summary><kbd> <br> Summary <br> </kbd></summary>
 >
+> 1. **Monetary Motivation**: A significant portion of Gen Z is driven to learn for salary increases or bonuses, a factor underestimated by many L&D professionals.
+> 2. **Career Advancement**: Gen Z prioritizes learning for promotion opportunities, suggesting a focus on profiling successful career advancements could inspire learning.
+> 3. **Overcoming Fear**: Addressing Gen Z's fear of making a bad impression through courses on soft skills can enhance their learning experience.
+> 4. **Skill Preferences**: While Gen Z values hard skills, L&D professionals believe soft skills require more emphasis, indicating a need to highlight the importance of both.
+> 5. **Learning Independence**: Gen Z prefers a self-directed approach to learning, contrasting with L&D professionals' lesser focus on offering such autonomy.
+> 6. **Adaptation by L&D**: A majority of L&D professionals acknowledge the need to adjust their programs to better accommodate Gen Z's preferences, with emphasis on on-demand learning, customized paths, and support for self-directed learning.
+> </details>

 ### *Gen Z Kids Apparently Don't Understand How File Systems Work!*
 > **Article**: <a href="https://futurism.com/the-byte/gen-z-kids-file-systems" target="_blank">https://futurism.com/the-byte/gen-z-kids-file-systems</a><br>
 > <br>
-> The digital landscape is transforming with Gen Z's unique approach to technology, particularly their misunderstanding of traditional file systems, favoring search functions over hierarchical organization.  *If you want more detail about this, check out <a href="https://www.theverge.com/22684730/students-file-folder-directory-structure-education-gen-z" target="_blank">the article</a>* that inspired this one.
+> The digital landscape is transforming with Gen Z's unique approach to technology, particularly their misunderstanding of traditional file systems, favoring search functions over hierarchical organization.<br>
+> <br>
+> *If you want further detail, check out <a href="https://www.theverge.com/22684730/students-file-folder-directory-structure-education-gen-z" target="_blank">the article</a>* that inspired this one.*
 > <details>
 >  <summary><kbd> <br> Summary <br> </kbd></summary>
 >